 CA125, also known as mucin 16, is a large transmembrane glycoprotein, the largest of the class of membrane-associated mucins to which it belongs[36].
-In addition, a previous study indicated that CA125 was overexpressed in 80% cases of epithelial ovarian cancer[37].
+In addition, a previous study indicated that CA125 was overexpressed in 80% of cases with epithelial ovarian cancer[37].
 CA125 is a useful tumor marker for early diagnosis and monitoring of the reaction to chemotherapy in epithelial ovarian cancer, and routine testing of CA125 levels after initial therapy can help detect cancer recurrence several months before laboratorial evidence or clinical signs of the disease.
 Since it was introduced in 1983, CA125 has been used worldwide in the management of patients with ovarian cancer.
 Yuan et al[38] reported that CA125 promotes ovarian cancer cell invasion through the Wnt signaling pathway, and presented a cut-off value of 82.9 U/mL, which was likely to indicate metastasis of ovarian cancer.
 Furthermore, CA125 has also been tested in the sera of patients with primary liver cancer.
 Li et al[39] analyzed the medical records of 60 patients (30 patients with HCC and 30 with ICC) and found that joint detection of CA125, AFP, CA199, and CEA was of great importance in the diagnosis of ICC.
 In another study, Liu et al[35] reported that AFP levels > 32.91 ng/mL and CA125 levels > 113.65 U/mL can detect HCC with PVTT.
-Our results demonstrate that CA125 is a risk factor of IOM in primary liver cancer, with a cut-off value of 120.23 U/mL.
+Our results demonstrate that CA125 is a risk factor for IOM in primary liver cancer, with a cut-off value of 120.23 U/mL.
 In addition, diabetes is often accompanied by various secondary diseases.
 Although cancer is generally considered a genetically controlled disease.
 Related studies have shown that the metabolic characteristics of various cancers are consistent with the metabolic changes in diabetic patients[40].
-Furthermore, a data analysis also shows that the probability of diabetic patients suffering from hepatocellular carcinoma is 2-3 times that of patients without diabetes[41].
-Although so far, there is no direct evidence that diabetic patients are more likely to develop eye metastases from liver cancer.
-However, some studies have shown that diabetes is significantly related to eye diseases such as retina and liver diseases such as cirrhosis[42,43].
-Combined with the data of our research, we speculate that diabetic patients are relatively more likely to develop liver cancer ocular metastasis.
-This needs further clinical data to confirm.
+Furthermore, data analysis has also shown that the probability of diabetic patients suffering from HCC is 2-3 times that of patients without diabetes[41].
+To date, there is no direct evidence that diabetic patients are more likely to develop eye metastases from liver cancer.
+However, some studies have shown that diabetes is significantly related to eye diseases such as retina diseases and liver diseases such as cirrhosis[42,43].
+Combined with the data from our research, we speculate that diabetic patients are relatively more likely to develop liver cancer ocular metastasis.
+However, this requires further clinical data to confirm.
 Thus, diabetic patients with primary liver cancer whose CA125 levels were > 120.23 U/mL were more prone to IOM.

-A combination of AFP and CA125 levels showed higher specificity than either level alone in predicting IOM of diabetic patients with primary liver cancer.
+A combination of AFP and CA125 levels showed higher specificity than either level alone in predicting IOM in diabetic patients with primary liver cancer.
 In addition, AUC results showed higher accuracy of combined AFP and CA125 than either level alone in differentiating between patients with IOM and NIOM.
 Overall, combined AFP and CA125 levels appeared to be more useful in predicting IOM than either level alone.